Daily Express: History

 During the late 1930s, the paper advocated the appeasement policies of Neville Chamberlain's National Government, due to the influence of Lord Beaverbrook.
-On 7 August 1939, the front-page headline was "NO WAR THIS YEAR".
-Less than a month later, Britain and France were at war with Nazi Germany following its invasion of Poland.
+On 7 August 1939, the front-page headline was "NO WAR THIS YEAR", yet less than a month later, Britain and France were at war with Nazi Germany following its invasion of Poland.
 The front page, floating in dirty water, later featured in In Which We Serve.
 The ruralist and fascist author Henry Williamson wrote for the paper on many occasions over a span of half a century.
 He also wrote for the Sunday Express at the beginning of his career.

-In 1938, the publication moved to the Daily Express Building, Manchester (nicknamed the "Black Lubyianka"), designed by Owen Williams on the same site in Great Ancoats Street.
+In 1938 the publication moved its Manchester production to the Daily Express Building, Manchester (nicknamed the "Black Lubyianka"), designed by Owen Williams on the same site in Great Ancoats Street.
 It opened a similar building in Glasgow in 1936 in Albion Street.
-Glasgow printing ended in 1974 and Manchester in 1989 on the company's own presses.
-Johnston Press has a five-year deal, begun in March 2015, to print the northern editions of the Daily Express, Daily Star, Sunday Express and the Daily Star Sunday at its Dinnington site in Sheffield.
-The Scottish edition is printed by facsimile in Glasgow by contract printers, the London editions at Westferry Printers.
+Glasgow printing ended in 1974, and the Manchester company presses closed in 1989.

-In March 1962, Beaverbrook was attacked in the House of Commons for running "a sustained vendetta" against the British royal family in the Express titles.
+Beaverbrook was attacked in March 1962 in the House of Commons for running "a sustained vendetta" against the British royal family in the Express titles.
 In the same month, the Duke of Edinburgh described the Express as "a bloody awful newspaper.
 It is full of lies, scandal and imagination.
 It is a vicious paper."
 At the height of Beaverbrook's control, in 1948, he told a Royal Commission on the press that he ran his papers "purely for the purpose of making propaganda".
 The arrival of television, and the public's changing interests, took their toll on circulation, and following Beaverbrook's death in 1964, the paper's circulation declined for several years.
 During this period, the Express, practically alone among mainstream newspapers, was vehemently opposed to entry into what became the European Economic Community.